CHIRP: A Fine-Grained Benchmark for Open-Ended Response Evaluation in Vision-Language Models

 \section{Abstract}

 The proliferation of Vision-Language Models (VLMs) in the past several years calls for rigorous and comprehensive evaluation methods and benchmarks.
 This work analyzes existing VLM evaluation techniques, including automated metrics, AI-based assessments, and human evaluations across diverse tasks.
-We first introduce {\em Robin} - a novel suite of VLMs that we built by combining Large Language Models (LLMs) and Vision Encoders (VEs) at multiple scales, and use Robin to identify shortcomings of current evaluation approaches across scales.
-Next, to overcome the identified limitations, we introduce {\em CHIRP} - a new long form response benchmark we developed for more robust and complete VLM evaluation.
-We provide open access to the Robin training code, model suite, and CHIRP benchmark to promote reproducibility and advance VLM research.
+We test our model on a scaling suite across vision and langauge sizes, identifiying shortcomings of current evaluation approaches.
+To overcome the identified limitations, we introduce {\em CHIRP} - a new long form response benchmark we developed for more robust and complete VLM evaluation.
+We provide open access to our evaluation code and the CHIRP benchmark to promote reproducibility and advance VLM research.